 Students electing to take courses under the pass-fail option should consult their advisers for specific instructions and registration procedures.
-Conditions governing the acceptability of coursework which pertain to all students are:
+Conditions governing the acceptability of coursework that pertains to all students are:

 - The students must be in good standing.
-Conditionally admitted students (until their conditions are removed), transfer students admitted on probation, and students on academic probation with less than a 2.00 GPA may not elect the passfail option. - 2.
-Only one course per semester may be taken under the passfail option. - The pass-fail option may be used only for nonspecified electives; this option is designed to allow students to explore coursework outside their required courses. - 4.
-Courses listed as available to meet the Liberal Education Requirements may not be taken pass-fail. - Prescribed developmental courses (A&S 10004, SP&A 10001, US 10003 and US 10006), ENG 10000, and MATH 10005 may not be taken on a pass-fail basis. - 6.
-Excluded from the pass-fail option are all courses in students' major department or school; all courses used to meet requirements in students' major, minor, field of concentration, supporting area, or certification program; and all courses used to meet college or school general requirements. - 7.
-A maximum of 12 hours of pass-fail credit (combined Y and Z grades) may be attempted.
+Transfer students admitted on probation and students on academic probation with less than a 2.00 GPA may not elect the pass-fail option. - Only one course per semester may be taken under the passfail option. - The pass-fail option may be used only for nonspecified electives; this option is designed to allow students to explore coursework outside their required courses. - 4.
+Courses listed as available to meet the Liberal Education Requirements may not be taken pass-fail. - Prescribed developmental courses (MATH 10004, SP&A 10001, US 10003 and US 10006), ENG 10000 and MATH 10005 may not be taken on a pass-fail basis.

+- 6. Excluded from the pass-fail option are all courses in students' major department or school; all courses used to meet requirements in students' major, minor, field of concentration, supporting area or certification program; and all courses used to meet college or school general requirements. - A maximum of 12 hours of pass-fail credit (combined Y and Z grades) may be attempted.
 Courses regularly graded S/U are not counted in this 12-hour maximum; Experimental courses that are Y/Z graded are included in the 12-hour limit. - 8.
 Instructors will not be informed of students' election of the pass-fail option.
-Regular letter grades of A,B,C, and D which are reported by the instructor will be converted to a Pass (Y), and a regular letter grade of F will be converted to a Fail (Z) grade. - 9.
+Regular letter grades of A,B,C and D that are reported by the instructor will be converted to a Pass (Y), and a regular letter grade of F will be converted to a Fail (Z) grade. - 9.
 Pass-fail grades will not be used in computing grade point averages. - 10.
 Students changing majors will not have "Pass" grades changed to regular grades if they have pass-fail credit in that area.
-The "Pass" grades will stand, but all further courses in the program must be for regular grading.

-11. No change of pass-fail enrollment status is permitted after the final day of formal registration.
+The "Pass" grades will stand, but all further courses in the program must be for regular grading. - 11.
+No change of pass-fail enrollment status is permitted after the final day of formal registration.

-Students should contact their college, school, or regional campus office for clarification of the pass-fail option and for application of that option to their particular programs.
+Students should contact their college, school or Regional Campus office for clarification of the pass-fail option and for application of that option to their particular programs.